 Mandatory Dicamba Training and Recordkeeping

-The requirements have changed for purchasing and applying auxin-specific (dicamba/2,4-D) herbicides.
-Read on to learn how to comply with new federal label requirements and Mississippi Department of Agriculture and Commerce (MDAC) requirements for the use of the dicamba herbicides XtendiMax, FeXapan, and Engenia during the 2019 growing season, or view the Quick Links for compliance information, access to the mandatory training for purchasers and applicators, and the current version of Mississippi’s required recordkeeping form.
+Read below to learn how to comply with federal label and Mississippi Department of Agriculture and Commerce (MDAC) requirements for the use of the dicamba herbicides XtendiMax, FeXapan, and Engenia during the 2020 growing season or view the Quick Links for access to the mandatory training for purchasers and applicators and the current version of Mississippi’s required recordkeeping form.

 - Only certified pesticide applicators may apply these 3 products (XtendiMax, FeXapan, and Engenia); in other words, applicators can no longer work ‘under the supervision of’ a certified applicator